felixlu/awesome-stars/topics.md

 ## crawler

-- [firecrawl/firecrawl](https://github.com/firecrawl/firecrawl) - 🔥 The Web Data API for AI - Turn entire websites into LLM-ready markdown or structured data
+- [firecrawl/firecrawl](https://github.com/firecrawl/firecrawl) - 🔥 The Web Data API for AI - Power AI agents with clean web data
 - [D4Vinci/Scrapling](https://github.com/D4Vinci/Scrapling) - 🕷️ An adaptive Web Scraping framework that handles everything from a single request to a full-scale crawl!
 - [apify/crawlee-python](https://github.com/apify/crawlee-python) - Crawlee—A web scraping and browser automation library for Python to build reliable crawlers.
 Extract data for AI, LLMs, RAG, or GPTs.
 Download HTML, PDF, JPG, PNG, and other files from websites.
 Works
 - [apify/crawlee](https://github.com/apify/crawlee) - Crawlee—A web scraping and browser automation library for Node.js to build reliable crawlers.
 In JavaScript and TypeScript.
 Extract data for AI, LLMs, RAG, or GPTs.
 Download HTML, PDF, JPG, PNG, and o